 If you plan to print from your laptop frequently, click the "Driver Print" tab to find out how to install a printer driver that will let you print wirelessly directly from your document.

 A color laser printer is located near the IT Service Desk on the first floor of the Library.
-The printer can make double- as well as single-sided copies.
-The cost is $0.15 per printed side and is charged against a printing account in your Dolphin Dollars eAccount.
+The printer can make double as well as single-sided copies.
+The cost is 15¢ per printed side and is charged against your paid printing account in your Dolphin Dollars eAccount.

-Students can print to the printer from all public computers in the library cluster (near the IT Service Desk), the library classroom and the library workstations (near the Library Services Desk).
+Students can print to the printer from all public computers in the library.
 Select LIB-HP500M551DN (Library Public Color Printer) from the print menu.
 If you are using the wireless MyPrint printing service, select the Library Color printer.